mmoollllee/bedrock-deployer-7/README.md

 ## Trellis
 You will not want to use these recipes to deploy Trellis.
 Trellis has its own and powerful deployment process.
 However you might use Trellis for developing and only use these recipes to deploy Bedrock.

-The downside with this method is that you will have a /site as well as a /trellis directory in your repository.
-So both directories will be cloned to the server.
+You might have a site & a trellis directory in your repository, or only the bedrock-style repository without site folder.

-This task deals with this situation:
+This task deals with both situations:

 ### Task trellis:remove
-Will delete the remote /trellis directory and move the content of /site to /.
+Will check for a /site folder.
+If true it will delete the remote /trellis directory and move the content of /site to /.
 Use this task after deployment but before symlink changes.

+## Advanced Custom Fields Pro
+ACF PRO is a powerful Wordpress Plugin to build userfriendly custom fields and more.
+The Pro version via composer install needs a auth.json for authentification.
+[See official documentation on how to get it's content](https://www.advancedcustomfields.com/resources/installing-acf-pro-with-composer/).

+### Task bedrock:acf
+Uploads your local auth.json to the release directory.